-Drenched in WWII history and located on the east shore of Seneca Lake, Sampson State Park is a must for RV travellers who are water lovers and history buffs.
+Drenched in WWII history and located on the east shore of Seneca Lake, Sampson State Park is a must for RV travelers who are both water lovers and history buffs.
 During World War II, the site was the location of the Sampson Naval Training Station.
-It was also used in the Korean War (known then as the Sampson Air Force Base) where it provided basic training to troops.
-Once the area was declared surplus to requirements it was purchased in 1960 by the New York State Council of Parks and opened shortly thereafter.
+It was also used in the Korean War (known then as the Sampson Air Force Base), where it provided basic training to troops.
+Once the area was declared surplus to requirements, it was purchased in 1960 by the New York State Council of Parks and opened shortly after that.

 RV Rentals in Sampson State Park

 Located in the Finger Lakes region of New York, Sampson State Park is easily accessed off NY-96A.
 The closest major town is Geneva, which lies around 11 miles south, and major cities like Rochester and Syracuse are only an hour away.
 The terrain leading to the park is mostly flat, and you will be able to take major service roads to the park no matter which direction you're coming from.
 The park is very accessible, and once inside the park, roads are wide and paved.
 Those navigating large rigs or hauling trailers should have no trouble getting around as there are no steep hills, sharp turns, or low hanging branches near the roads.
 During the wintertime, roads in and around the park may become icy and difficult to maneuver, so be sure to check the local weather forecast and road conditions before heading out.

 There is lots of overflow parking available inside the park, but during the summertime, parking can be limited around the lake because the park is a popular swimming spot.